barbeque/leako/README.md

 Not all parts on the BOM (Bill of Materials) can be obtained new.
 Many components are salvaged and can be obtained from eBay or other Chinese-market surplus stores such as AliExpress.
 Because the sellers and availability are changing constantly, I unfortunately cannot recommend a specific vendor.
 I suggest ordering from multiple different sellers and building more Leakos with all the leftover parts :)

+For a quicker checkout process, [I have constructed a Digi-Key "list"](https://www.digikey.ca/en/mylists/list/FZA1NMR795) which can help you add all of the "new" parts necessary quickly.

 Namely, you will need to find:
  - A TI TMS9918A/TMS9918ANL (_not_ TMS9118, TMS9119, TMS9929, or TMS9928) VDP;
  - A TI SN76489 sound chip;